History of Palm Sunday: How it starts Holy Week

 Religiously, Jesus was a dangerous item to the current establishment.
 The people were hailing the Teacher from Galilee as something more than a man, and Jesus was not denying or blunting this “blasphemous” adulation.
 The Pharisees had been bested by Jesus in public debate, being called vipers, whitewashed tombs, and devourers of widow’s houses.
 Humiliated, they would be only too happy to conspire with the scribes, elders, and chief priests.

 Finally, there were economic motives for opposing Jesus.
-Seeing the commercialization of the Temple, Jesus drove the dealers and animals out and turned over the tables of the money changers, causing major business disruption.
+Seeing the commercialization of the Temple, Jesus drove the dealers and animals out and turned over the money changers’ tables, causing significant business disruption.

 There were many reasons for dealing with Jesus.